vlio20/one-day/README.md

     ]

 **Step Two:** creating the graph
-In this step the graph will be created, including nodes, edges and clusters.
+In this step the graph will be created, including nodes, node neighbours and clusters also the biggest clique of the cluster will be determined.
-Note that there won't be an edge entity, each node will hold a map of nodes (key: node id, value: node) which it collides with (its clique).
+Note that there won't be an edge entity, each node will hold a map of nodes (key: node id, value: node) which it collides with (its neighbours).
 This map will be called neighbours.
-Also, a `maxCliqueSize` attribute will be add to each node.
-The `maxCliqueSize` is biggest clique the node is part of.
+Also, a `maxCliqueSize` attribute will be added to each node.
+The `maxCliqueSize` is the biggest clique the node is part of.

 pseudo code: